IsraelOrtuno/permalink/readme.md

         'seo' => [...] // omit this attribute until you read more about it ]
 ]);

+// Or

+$user->createPermalink([...);
 ```

-Any existing key in the `permalink` array will override its default value when creating the permalink.
+If you do not provide any data to the `permalink` key when using `User::create` or `createPermalink`, it will automatcally use the default data.
+Any existing key in the data array will override its default value when creating the permalink.

 **NOTE:** This will only work if `permalinkHandling` has not been disabled, read more about it below.